clementvidon/Multipipe_tutor/README.md

 # Instructions

-This pseudo code describes each step of the execution of the code.
+This pseudo code describes each step of the execution of the code.<br>
 You can easily compare this with the original [**C Code**](https://github.com/clemedon/Multipipe_tutor/tree/main/src)<br>

 *For reasons of readability the code does not include any protection.*

 Note that the **first child** doesn't need `prevpipe` because there is **no previous pipe** to connect.
 Thus we must initialize `prevpipe` to any valid fd so as not to get an error from the `close` and `dup2` calls on an invalid fd.
-`prevpipe` is the variable that we use to **pass the previous pipe read end to the next program Stdin**.
+`prevpipe` is the variable that we use to pass the previous pipe read end to the next program Stdin.

 ```
 main()